HoThanh7/RPI_ECSE_4320_Fall_25_Projects/ClassWideProjectsOct/Project_2/README.md

 - Randomize experiment order

 ---

-## 1. Zero-Queue Baselines
+## Hugepages
-### Commands
-Run the following script to researve hugepages for the memory latency checker to be able to perform well:
+When necessary, run the following command to reserve hugepages for the memory latency checker to be able to perform well:
 ```bash
 echo 4000 | sudo tee /proc/sys/vm/nr_hugepages
 ```

+## 1. Zero-Queue Baselines
+### Commands
 The following script will create an Idle_Latency.txt file and append results for the initial baseline test.
 For the AMD Ryzen 7 7800x3D, the tests are configured with the size of each cache level.
 ```bash